Gagarin23/ClickHouse.BulkExtension/README.md

 - Compression: Optional compression reduces the amount of data transmitted over the network, which can improve performance when network bandwidth is a limiting factor.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/Gagarin23/ClickHouse.Client.BulkExtension).
+Pull requests are also appreciated.

+## Support

+For questions or assistance, feel free to open an issue or contact us at [cuzitworks92@gmail.com](mailto:cuzitworks92@gmail.com).

 ---

- Disclaimer: The benchmark results are based on specific hardware and software configurations.
-Your results may vary depending on your environment.

----

-Feel free to explore the library and integrate it into your projects for efficient and high-performance data insertion into ClickHouse!
+Feel free to explore the library and integrate it into your projects for efficient and high-performance data insertion into ClickHouse.
+We look forward to your feedback and contributions!